creditdatamw/zefaker/README.md

 Zé Faker
 ========

-`zefaker` is a command-line tool that helps you to generate and export data into CSV, Excel and SQL files.
+`zefaker` is a command-line tool that helps developers generate and export data into CSV, Excel and SQL files for testing their applications.

 ## Features

-* Random data generation via [java-faker](https://github.com/DiUS/java-faker)
+* Random data generation via [java-faker](https://github.com/DiUS/java-faker) with Locale support
 * Export to CSV
+* Export to Excel Sheet
 * Export to SQL INSERTS
-* Export to Excel files
+* Export to SQL COPY (for PostgreSQL)
 * Export to JSON
+* Export to JSON Lines

 ## Why would I use this?